 Options for Financing a Rental Property

-Renting out a property seems simple enough: you own the place, rent it out and cash the checks.
+Renting out a property seems simple enough: you own the place, rent it out to responsible tenants you've screened and collect rent.
 But how do you even get past that first step?
 If you don't already own it outright, you'll need help financing a rental property.
 What are your choices?
 Well, you have a few.

 Commercial loans are also an option, and likely your main or only choice if you're looking to acquire several properties.
 The terms are likely to be much different than a residential mortgage since you're specifically taking out a business loan, so like always, make sure to get the exact terms for all of your options before you take out a loan.